-I decided to take this very same journey, beginning my time in wind-chilled Seattle, before arriving in the gold-tipped city of San Francisco.
-An adventure spanning over 1,000 miles and three states, this Pacific Northwest road trip featured radically changing landscapes, rising temperatures and some of America’s most beautiful cities.
+I decided to take this very same journey, beginning my time in misty Seattle before eventually arriving in the golden-tipped city of San Francisco.
+An adventure spanning over 800 miles and three states, this Pacific Northwest road trip featured radically changing landscapes, rising temperatures and some of America’s most beautiful cities.

-Although perhaps a little different to traditional PNW routes, the itinerary that I eventually settled upon – and the one you’ll find below – brought together two wholly different experiences; blending formidable mountain ranges with majestic forests, and the valleys of Oregon’s coastline with the climbing hills of San Francisco.
+Although perhaps a little different to traditional PNW road trips, the itinerary that I eventually settled upon – and the one you’ll find below – brought together two wholly different experiences; blending formidable mountain ranges with majestic forests, and the valleys of Oregon’s coastline with the climbing hills of San Francisco.

-I hope the itinerary below inspires you to drive from Seattle to San Francisco, leading you down a coastline that, in my opinion, might just be the most beautiful in the world.
+In fact, this Seattle to San Francisco road trip itinerary leads you down a coastline that, in my opinion, might just be the most beautiful in the world.

 Planning your Seattle to Francisco Road Trip

-However, conscious that we wanted to spread this journey out, we dedicated nine days to driving Seattle to San Francisco, which included five different stops along the way.
+However, conscious that we wanted to spread this journey out, we dedicated nine days to driving Seattle to San Francisco.
+This included five different stops along the way.

 However, if you’ve had a chance to read my guide to planning your own Pacific Northwest road trip, you’ll see that I (on reflection) would definitely set aside at least a fortnight for this journey.

 Booking a Hire Car

-A car will, of course, be crucial when driving Seattle to San Francisco.
+A car will, of course, be crucial for your Seattle to San Francisco road trip.
 To avoid higher prices, be sure to book your car ahead of time.

 A quick note: as you’ll be driving Seattle to San Francisco and therefore dropping your hire car back at a different location, the price of hire will be more expensive (also known as a ‘one-way’ fee).